gcallah/BookReviews/PilkingtonInterview/pilkington-interview.md

-# Interview with PP Pilkington
+# Interview with Philip Pilkington

 Gene Callahan: So, to start, I think there's a potential confusion for American readers in that, in typical American usage,